-Olympic is one of only three national parks in the United States that has a ski lift.
-(The others are Yosemite in California, and Cuyahoga Valley in Ohio.
+Olympic is one of only two national parks in the United States that has a ski lift.
+(The other is Yosemite National Park in California.
 Rocky Mountain closed its ski resort in 1991.)
-The Hurricane Ridge Ski and Snowboard Area gives you opportunities for snowshoeing, cross-country and downhill skiing, snowboarding, and tubing.
+The Hurricane Ridge Ski and Snowboard Area (hurricaneridge.com) gives you opportunities for snowshoeing, cross-country and downhill skiing, snowboarding, and snow tubing.

 As part of Olympic National Park, there are no marked runs, no marked obstacles, and limited grooming.
 The ski area boundary is marked with boundary signs but open for access to the backcountry.
 If you choose to access the backcountry, be responsible for your own safety and aware that you are entering an uncontrolled and unpatrolled wilderness area.
 Search and rescue will be lengthy and expensive.

 Winter season: Mid-December through the end of March

 Hours of operation: Saturdays and Sundays, 10 a.m. to 4 p.m. and some holidays

 Visit the Hurricane Ridge Ski and Snowboard Area Facebook page for up-to-date information www.facebook.com/HRWSC

 4th and 5th Grader Ski Programs

 Ask about free lift tickets for 4th and 5th graders.

 Thank you Hurricane Ridge Education Foundation!
 In 2019-2020, there are 20 free ski and snowboard school lessons for the three-week lesson program for 4th grade students.
 For details call 848-667-7669.

 There's 20 miles of routes in the Hurricane Ridge area.
 Although no trails are groomed or